aydini/MP-Traces/Traces/README.md

   * path 13: walk starting at SBU music building outdoor right across the art building to inside the first floor of music building, make right to go down stairs to the basement of music building (cellular should get weaker)

 ![SBUPathsAnnotated](https://user-images.githubusercontent.com/2316553/211053414-047d7cc5-26df-4487-837f-bc40b30e6904.png)

+## Trace description for Trace Files collected at Farmingdale State College
+* Trace files with pathID 21, 22, and 23 are collected at Farmingdale State College

 ## Trace visualization and statistics